Supermagnum/double-gain/README.md

 C0G (NP0) or X7R capacitors is very good.
 It is important that the circuit board is mounted inside a metal box, and Ø2mm conducting metal standoffs are used.
 The corner pads of the PCB board is reserved for that.
+Of course the PCB board and components must not come in contact with any flat metal surface expect the standoffs.

 Schematic diagram: